 Automatic Cleaning System

-“Automatic gutter cleaning system” is another fancy word for gutter cleaning robot, although there are a few differences, which again is mainly in the extra features and the price.
+“Automatic gutter cleaning system” is another word for gutter cleaning robot, although there are a few differences.
+The differences are mainly in the extra features and the price.
 The misleading term here though is the word “automatic.”

 There is no automatic way to manually remove the debris from your gutters because no two homes or gutter systems are exactly alike.